Seychellois nationality law: Loss of nationality

 Seychellois nationals can renounce their nationality pending approval by the state.
 Seychellois of origin may not lose their nationality.
 Naturalised persons may be denaturalised in Seychelles for disloyalty to the state; for committing crimes, such as drugs offences, piracy, terrorism or treason, against the state or state security; for ordinary serious crimes; or for fraud, false representation, or concealment in a naturalisation application.
 Persons who previously had nationality and renounced it for socio-economic reasons may repatriate after re-establishing residency and passing both the citizenship test with 80 percent accuracy and a background check confirming no imprisonments of more than one year.

 Dual nationality

 Since 1993, Seychelles has allowed nationals to hold dual nationality as long as their dual status is recorded with the government.

+Commonwealth citizenship

+Seychellois citizens are also Commonwealth citizens by default.

 History

 Arabic manuscripts written in the ninth and tenth centuries describe the Rukh Islands, which are believed to denote the Seychelles.
 In 1502, the Portuguese navigator Vasco da Gama sighted the islands naming the largest island group in the archipelago the Seven Sisters and the Amirante Islands (Ilhas do Almirante) to commemorate his second voyage to India.
 For several decades Portuguese navigators explored the islands and in 1598 established a settlement, though it failed.
 British explorers scouted the islands in 1609 and a French expedition was launched by Lazare Picault from Île de France (now Mauritius) in 1742 to map the islands.
 The cartographers named the islands as Îles de la Bourdonnais, after the Mauritian governor Bertrand-François Mahé de La Bourdonnais.
 Picault led a second voyage to explore the islands in 1744.
 In 1756, Corneille Nicholas Morphey, under orders from the French East India Company claimed the islands on behalf of the company and the king, naming them the Îles de la Séchelles in honour of Viscount Jean Moreau de Séchelles, Comptroller of the Finance during the reign of Louis XV.
 Other than transient sailors, shipwrecked crew, or pirates, when the French claimed the islands in 1756, they were not permanently inhabited.